 This is a rough indication of what to expect over the course.
 However sometimes the structure of the days may alter depending on the nature of the group and weather.

 Spend time out in the landscape working freely in a sketchbook to record your personal take on the stunning St Ives surroundings.
-Back in the studio, develop your findings in black and white to draw out the forms and explore expressive mark-making.

 Expand your work into printmaking in mono printing.
 In the afternoon we will explore the benefits of using a limited palette working with acrylics.